Students of all ages have the capacity to lead.

 The simple fact is that students of all ages have the capacity to lead… they just need to be provided with the opportunity, along with a little training and support.

+Originally posted: June 11th, 2007Reflection upon re-reading and re-posting: I can list a number of reasons why things didn’t move ahead as planned: I moved to a busy high school job that involved developing another program; My goal was to get some collaboration time with Student Leadership Teacher Leaders and their students, but I only got a single afternoon Pro-d introduction to the teachers; I was promoted to VP just weeks after the presentation to the Middle School Student Leadership Teacher Leaders… these all amount to nothing more than excuses!
 That said, I need to make things work in my own new school before expanding the program.
 My school is embarking on a WEB program that has many similar goals to my program AND it has built in sustainability by the building of relationships beyond a single-day event.
 It will be my job to promote this only in as much as it will add value to what will already be happening thanks to a number of teacher leaders that are taking a great leadership role in connecting to our incoming Grade 5’s.
+Collaboration is key… on the level of all the adults working together in the building AND also in our ability to collaborate and empower our students… as I said, ‘students of all ages have the capacity to lead’. |

-One comment on “The Capacity to Lead
+One comment on “The Capacity to Lead”

 Comments are closed.